CesiumGS/3d-tiles/Styling/README.md

 #### Color

-Colors are created with one of the following functions:
+Colors are implemented as `vec4` and are created with one of the following functions:
 * `color() : Color`
 * `color(keyword : String, [alpha : Number]) : Color`
 * `color(6-digit-hex : String, [alpha : Number]) : Color`